 WHAT ARE THE CITY’S POLICIES ON CAMPING?

 Unsanctioned camping is not permitted in the City (City Code 14A.50.020 and 14A.50.050).
-When camps are cleaned up, campers will be provided at least 72 hours advanced written notice, and the City will store valuable property from camps so that people can retrieve their belongings.
+When camps are cleaned up, campers will be provided at least 24 hours and as much as 7 days advance written notice per the Anderson Settlement Agreement, and the City will store any items retrieved that are determined to be of reasonable value so that people can retrieve their belongings.

-While the six-month Safe Sleep Guidelines sunset Aug.
-2, 2016, City enforcement will prioritize areas that have the greatest negative impact on livability.
-The City will continue to work with social service providers and Police Bureau to communicate to homeless people the situations that will be prioritized for enforcement.
-Police will continue to use compassion in enforcement, recognizing that the city doesn’t have enough shelter beds for everyone, and that some people have to sleep outside.
+City enforcement will prioritize areas that have the greatest negative impact on livability, and pose the greatest risk to public health and safety.
+The City will continue to work with social service providers and the Portland Police Bureau to actively clean up campsites and help to get individuals the services they need.
+Police will continue to use compassion in enforcement, recognizing that the City doesn’t have enough shelter beds for everyone, and that some people have to sleep outside.

-Should higher-impact camping exist, the City will remove camps, with an emphasis on explaining how and where they can move to a low-impact area and where they can go to have an indoor bed space.
+Should higher-impact camping exist, the City will remove camps, with an emphasis on explaining how they can camp in a low-impact way and where they can go to have an indoor bed space.